GeorgeSchafer/ReplitDB/README.md

 ## Import Replit database

 There are two options for importing the Replit database.
 The ES6 option is not listed in the [Replit Database documentation](https://docs.replit.com/hosting/databases/replit-database) at the time of writing.
-This library is set up for ES6 by default.
+This library provides options for both ES6 and CommonJS syntax.

-### for ES6 Syntax
+### ES6 Syntax

 #### File Choice